bedops/bedops/docs/content/reference/set-operations/nested-elements.rst

 Example
 =======

-An example of a sorted BED file which contains a nested element follows:
+A more concrete example of a sorted BED file which contains a nested element follows.
+Consider the following simple, sorted BED dataset:

 ::